 Bolivia used to boast the world’s highest ski resort, Chacaltaya, which began operating a lift in 1939; it closed its doors for good in 2011.
-Of greater significance to development, the region’s peoples, the largest Andean cities and much of its agriculture rely at least in part on glacial or snow runoff for drinking water, hydroelectricity, and agriculture, especially in the summer months.
+Of greater significance to development, the largest Andean cities and much of its agriculture rely at least seasonally on glacial or snow runoff for drinking water, hydroelectricity, and agriculture, especially in the dry season.
 Climate predictions here are extremely complex, due to the sharp vertical rise of the Andes from sea level and the dependence of many climate factors on changes in El Niño patterns (Kohler and Maselli 2009).

-Glaciers have retreated in all Andean countries over the last three decades due to atmospheric warming, with a mean decadal increase in temperature of 0.34°C reported for the past 25 years at high elevations, similar to that of polar regions (Herzog et al, 2011).
-A recent extensive survey of climate change impact patterns across the Andes (Rabatel et al. 2013) concluded that current glacier retreat over the last three decades is unprecedented since at least the Little Ice Age (mid-17th-early 18th century).
-Although a few glaciers have shown sporadic gains, the trend has been quite negative over the past 50 years, with slightly more glacial loss in the Andes than other cryosphere regions.
-This loss nearly quadrupled in scale beginning in the late 1970s through 2010 compared to 1964-1975.
-The loss is most pronounced on small glaciers at low altitudes: these could disappear in the coming years or decades (Figure 3).
+Glaciers have retreated in all Andean countries over the last four decades due to atmospheric warming, with a mean decadal increase in temperature of 0.5°C reported for the past 30 years at high elevations, similar to that of polar regions (Herzog et al, 2011).
+An extensive survey of climate change impact patterns across the Andes (Rabatel et al. 2013) concluded that current glacier retreat over the last three decades is unprecedented since at least the Little Ice Age (mid-17th-early 18th century).
+Although a few glaciers have shown temporary gains, the trend has been sharply negative over the past 50 years, with slightly more glacial loss in the northern Andes than other cryosphere regions.
+The loss is most pronounced on small glaciers at low altitudes: several have disappeared, and more are projected to do so in the coming years or decades, even under low emissions pathways (Figure 3).

 Figure 3: Land Glacier Ice Loss.
 (Source: IPCC AR4 (2007) based on Dyurgenov and Meyer (2004). ) Figure (a) shows the cumulative mass lost over time; Figure (b) shows the relative contribution of loss in each region to sea-level rise.